Amateur photographer arrested for trespass and graffiti crimes

-The Presiding Magistrate accepted these submissions.
-Consequently, the Court cautioned HWC, and dismissed the proceedings for the offences.
+The Presiding Magistrate considered these submissions and ultimately accepted them.
+As a result, the Court cautioned HWC and dismissed the proceedings for the remaining offences.

 O’Brien Criminal and Civil Solicitors are able to defend your criminal charges anywhere in Australia.
 Please don’t hesitate to contact us today on 02 9261 4281 or by email at